 Recurrent CDI (required): Yes/No/Unknown.
 Choose yes if the patient had an episode of CDI (return of diarrhoeal stools with a positive laboratory test after the end of treatment) more than two weeks and less than eight weeks following the onset of a previous episode.
-When reporting recurrent cases, the 'date of onset of CDI symptoms' should be for this recurrent episode rather than for a previous episode.
+When reporting recurrent cases, 'symptoms of CDI present at admission' and the 'date of onset of CDI symptoms' should be for this recurrent episode rather than for a previous episode.